urielbitton/mark-ai/README.md

 - add a tab for highest rated and highest viewed in aitools page and online tools page
 - change navbar and homepage searches to multiple queries search
 - add form validation on all inputs and forms, especially new tool creation form.
+- request new account verification email feature in my account page

 Sites To Add: